hardcodes/lmtyas/README.md

 ## External dependencies - libaries

-An installed `openssl` library is needed on the server side, the header files are needed on your development machine.
+An installed `openssl` library is needed on the server side when using the feature *hacaoi-openssl*, the header files are needed on your development machine.

 ## External dependencies - services